opendocsg/opendoc-supreme-court-judgements/2019_SGCA_36/report.md

 47     Secondly, the manner in which the SIA Form of Contract is structured ensures that an architect cannot unilaterally end the payment process so as to cause “injustice to the contractor who may have intended to include other heads of claim if the payment claim in question was to be treated as the final claim”, the precise point identified by the Judge at \[46\] of the decision below.
 Clause 31(11) provides for the final claim to be submitted to the architect before the end of the maintenance period.
 Therefore, in the usual case, a contractor should endeavour to put in its final claim documents before the end of the maintenance period, or seek an extension from the architect if it is unable to do so.
 If, as was the case before us, a contractor continues submitting payment claims even after the end of the maintenance period, the subsequent issuance of the maintenance certificate should serve as a further indication that the certification process is coming to an end as the contractor would or ought to have known that the final certificate is right around the corner.

 48     In any event, we did not think that the Architect’s issuance of the Final Certificate had caught Yau Lee by surprise.
-Even before the end of the maintenance period, the quantity surveyor had emailed Yau Lee to request for the submission of its final account documents.[\[note: 50\]](#Ftn_50) This was followed by a long chain of correspondence in relation to the preparation of the final accounts.
+Even before the end of the maintenance period, the quantity surveyor had emailed Yau Lee to request for the submission of its final account documents.[^50] This was followed by a long chain of correspondence in relation to the preparation of the final accounts.
 This should have, at the very least, put Yau Lee on notice that the parties were in the midst of finalising their accounts and the performance under the contract was about to come to an end.
 If Yau Lee had any outstanding progress claims for work done which it wished to make, it had ample opportunity to do so before the Final Certificate was issued.
 In this connection, we would add that it is incumbent on a contractor to submit interim payment claims on a consistent and regular basis _during_ the progress of the works, so as to make full use of the expedited payment regime under the SOPA.

 49     It should be noted that s 10(4) of the SOPA would also be of no assistance to Yau Lee.
 The Judge stated (at \[48\] of the decision below) that “as PC 75 was essentially a repeat of PC 73 which had not been adjudicated upon, the contractor was also entitled under s 10(4) of the SOPA to submit PC 75 even if PC 73 was deemed the final payment claim.”
 At the hearing before us, Mr Chan reiterated the point made by the Judge and argued that Yau Lee’s right to issue a repeat claim under s 10(4) would persist even after the Final Certificate was issued.
 In our judgment, s 10(4) of the SOPA does not have the effect of allowing a contractor to submit payment claims _indefinitely_.
 In _Grouteam_ at \[56\], we held that s 10(4) could be invoked to mitigate the draconian consequence of a payment claim being invalidated solely on the basis that it was served out of time.
 In _Lee Wee Lick Terence (alias Li Weili Terence) v Chua Say Eng (formerly trading as Weng Fatt Construction Engineering) and another appeal_ at \[59\], we stated that even if the mandatory force of a contractual term prevents a payment claim from being made outside the contractually stipulated period, no harm would be caused to the claimant because the claimant could still include the undetermined payment claim in a fresh payment claim by virtue of s 10(4).
 However, this necessarily entails that the regime for submitting fresh payment claims under the contract continues to apply.
 Here, the repeat claim (_ie_, PC 75) was made after the Architect became _functus officio_.
 The Architect could no longer issue any payment certificates.
 It follows that s 10(4) of the SOPA cannot be invoked to validate such a payment claim.